-The individual and consolidated financial statements have been prepared in accordance with the accounting practices adopted in Brazil, which comprise the standards of the Brazilian Securities and Exchange Commission (CVM), and with the pronouncements issued by the Brazilian Accounting Pronouncements Committee (CPC), as well as in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), and contains all material information specific to the individual and consolidated financial statements, which is consistent with that used by Management.
+The individual and consolidated financial statements have been prepared in accordance with the accounting practices adopted in Brazil and with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), applicable to real estate development entities in Brazil, registered with the Brazilian Securities and Exchange Commission (CVM), and contains all material information specific to the individual and consolidated financial statements, which is consistent with that used by Management.
 The accounting policies of the subsidiaries are consistent with those of the Parent.